During the summer months I make Instant Pot Baked Beans at least once a week.

 And nothing goes better at a barbecue than baked beans.
 But not just any baked beans.
 These baked beans are homemade.
 I have always made Slow Cooker Baked Beans.

-One of the main reasons that I bought my Instant Pot 6 quart Duo was the ability of make beans in a fraction of the time that it took on the stove top.
+However, one of the main reasons that I bought my Instant Pot 6 quart Duo was the ability of make beans in a fraction of the time that it took on the stove top.

 I was one that always bought canned beans because it took so long to soak and then cook dried beans.

 However, I hated the preservatives and sodium content that were in those cans along with the beans.

 So ever since I got my Instant Pot Pressure Cooker, I have been making all sorts of recipes with beans in them.